kdeldycke/awesome-iam/readme.md

 - [`lemur`](https://github.com/Netflix/lemur) - Acts as a broker between CAs and environments, providing a central portal for developers to issue TLS certificates with 'sane' defaults.

-- [CFSSL](https://github.com/cloudflare/cfssl) - CloudFlare's PKI/TLS swiss army knife.
+- [CFSSL](https://github.com/cloudflare/cfssl) - A swiss army knife for PKI/TLS by CloudFlare.
 Command line tool and an HTTP API server for signing, verifying, and bundling TLS certificates.

 - [JA3](https://github.com/salesforce/ja3) - Method for creating SSL/TLS client fingerprints that should be easy to produce on any platform and can be easily shared for threat intelligence.